eltonlazzarin/DevFindfy/README.md

 </h1>

 <h4 align="center">
-  DevFindfy was developed during OmniStack 10 week where the API was built on Node.js and consumed with ReactJS in the web application and React Native for mobile devices.
-For better use of the project, the user needs to have a Github account, where he will register via web application and find other developers accessing the mobile application by searching for the technologies of his choice.
+  DevFindfy was developed during Semana OmniStack 10 workshop, where the API was built on Node.js and consumed with ReactJS in the web application and React Native for mobile devices.
+For better use of the project, the user needs to have a Github account, where user will register via web application and find other developers accessing the mobile application by searching for the technologies of his choice.
 </h4>
 <p align="center">
   <img alt="GitHub top language" src="https://img.shields.io/github/languages/top/eltonlazzarin/devFindfy">